 Ezoic, one of the top-rated website monetization platforms, can help make your blog grow a profit.
 Through a robust collection of tools—from integrating display ads, selling your products or services, establishing a premium content package, building affiliate links, and much more—Ezoic can be a great revenue generator and affiliate marketing partner for any blogger.

 What should I know about affiliate marketing before adding it to my blogging site?

-Affiliate marketing is an excellent way for any blogger to connect services and goods with a target audience, while simultaneously earning a commission.
-Whenever your visitors click on links to services or goods from your site content, you get a kickback from your affiliate partner.
+Affiliate marketing is an excellent way for any blogger to connect services and goods with a target audience while earning a commission.
+You get a kickback from your affiliate partner whenever your visitors click on links to services or goods from your site content.

 This labeling is considered best practice for most online content producers—and can help build greater trust between you and your users.

-What steps are involved with adding affiliate links to my website or personal blog?
+What steps involve adding affiliate links to my website or personal blog?

 Adding affiliate links to your website is a pretty straightforward process.
 The basic steps include:

 - Acquiring and adding a Shopify ad or link on your webpage or personal blog.